tcrundall/chronostar-tng/docs/source/generaloverview.rst

 Driver-ICPool interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-The :doc:`Initial Conditions Pool <guides/icpoolguide>` or *ICPool* serves as (perhaps surprisingly) a pool of initial conditions.
+The :doc:`Initial Conditions Pool <guides/icpoolguide>` or *ICPool* serves as a queue of initial conditions (the name will be updated in the next code refactor).
 An ICPool generates set after set of plausible :class:`~chronostar.base.InitialCondition`\ s.
 An ``InitialCondition`` is a labelled tuple of :doc:`Components <guides/componentguide>`.
-For each set of initial conditions the `Driver` initializes a :doc:`Mixture Model <guides/mixtureguide>` (Gaussian or otherwise).
+For each set of initial conditions the ``Driver`` initializes a :doc:`Mixture Model <guides/mixtureguide>` (Gaussian or otherwise).
 The Mixture Model fits itself to the data by maximizing the parameters of its list of `Components`.
 Once fit the Mixture Model calculates its final score (AIC, BIC, etc.).
 The ``Driver`` registers each fit to the ``ICPool`` along with its score.
 The primary loop repeats and the Driver acquires the next set of initial conditions.
 When the ``ICPool`` runs out of plausible initial conditions, the primary loop ends and the ``Driver`` returns the best fit.

 .. note::
   The interaction between Driver and ICPool lends itself well to parallelisation, an aspect sorely lacking in the original Chronostar.
 The number of processes that can fit a mixture model in parallel is only capped by the number of sets of initial conditions sitting in the ICPool.

 ICPool internal
 ^^^^^^^^^^^^^^^
-Lets explore how the ``ICPool`` cultivates this pool of initial conditions and determines when to trigger an end to the primary loop.
+Lets explore how the ``ICPool`` maintains this queue of initial conditions and determines when to trigger an end to the primary loop.
 The ``ICPool`` builds up a *registry* of previous fits and their scores as registered by the ``Driver``.
 The ``ICPool`` has an internal queue, to which it adds the next ``InitialCondition``\ s in batches called *generations*.
 The precise mechanism by which the next generation of ``InitialCondition``\ s is generated is unique to each ``ICPool``.

 ..
   One simple approach is the :class:`~chronostar.icpool.simpliecpool.SimpleICPool`.
 This implementation produces the next generation of ``InitialCondition``\ s by